mhnpd/amir_project/README.md

 - Its can be tested in emulator using Android Studio but its very slow and not recommended.

 3. Now Download the code base.
-[This](https://github.com/mhnpd/amir_project) links will lead to page code this is download button
+[This](https://github.com/mhnpd/amir_project) link will lead to project.
+There is download button left corner.

 4. Enter following command in terminal (cmd for window.)
-All the command should be perform in inside the folder where code is dowloaded.
-Do it one by one
+All the command should be perform inside the folder where code is dowloaded.
+Do it one by one...
 - `npm install -g expo-cli`
 - `npm i -g yarn `
 - `yarn install`